Best Real Estate Crowdfunding Platforms 2020

 Why You SHOULDN’T Buy A REIT

-Since these REITs trade on the same exchanges as stocks, they are almost directly correlated with each other.
-This means they are doing the same things at the same time.
+Since these REITs trade on the same exchanges as stocks, they can correlate with each other.
+This means the prices are moving in tandem.
 One of the main reasons for diversifying into real estate is to have less correlation with your investments.
 Maybe your stocks are down, but your real estate investments are up!
 Asset correlation is a huge downside of the REIT.
 Stocks go up, REITs go up.
 Stocks go down, REITs go down.

 2. Panic Selling

-Since most REITs are publicly traded, they are susceptible to panic selling.
+Since most REITs trade on major exchanges, they are susceptible to panic selling.
 This is exactly why they correlate with stocks, another investment susceptible to panic selling.
 Bad news spreads quickly, and anyone who has held individual stocks knows what a panic driven sell off looks like.

 Since these are highly liquid investments, you can sell them in an instant.
 This high volume of selling can cause drastic price moves, something you just won’t see with a private real estate investment.
-REITs frequently get caught up in panic selling related to the stock market.
+REITs frequently get caught up in panic selling that relates to the stock market.

 Since REITs are a highly liquid investment, they are changing hands every second of the trading day.
 Just like with stocks, the price changes every few seconds.
 This liquidity makes public investments a lot more volatile than private investments.

 In a nutshell, the price goes up and down all the time.
 This is not the case with private real estate investments.
-In some cases, investors are even locked in for the duration of the investment.
+In some cases, they can even lock you in for the duration of the investment.
 For some this is a pro and for others this is a con.
 In most cases, less volatility means you will be able to sleep better at night.

 There are some instances where a REIT makes more sense than a crowdfunded real estate investment.
 Here are a few.